Do you want to add HTTP security headers in WordPress?

 This method allows you to set the HTTP security headers in WordPress at the server level.

-It requires you to edit the .htaccess file on your website.
-It is a server configuration file used by the most commonly used Apache webserver software.
+It requires editing the .htaccess file on your website.
+This server configuration file is used by the most commonly used Apache webserver software.

-Simply connect to your website using an FTP client or the file manager in your hosting control panel.
-In the root folder of your website, you need to locate the .htaccess file and edit it.
+Next, simply connect to your website using an FTP client or the file manager in your web hosting control panel.
+In the root folder of your website, you need to find the .htaccess file and edit it.

 This will open the file in a plain text editor.
-At the bottom of the file, you can add the code to add HTTPS security headers to your WordPress website.
+At the bottom of the file, you can add some code to add HTTPS security headers to your WordPress website.

 <ifModule mod_headers.c>